MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- duplicates are not introduced into the queue
 		- support message groups that allow multiple ordered message groups within a single queue
 		- limited to 300 transactions per second (TPS)
+- queue **identifiers**
+  - standard and FIFO
+    - Message ID
+    - Receipt Handle
+  - FIFO additional
+    - Message Deduplication ID: The token used for deduplication of sent messages.
+If a message with a particular message deduplication ID is sent successfully, any messages sent with the same message deduplication ID are accepted successfully but aren't delivered during the 5-minute deduplication interval
+    - Message Group ID: The tag that specifies that a message belongs to a specific message group.
+Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group
+    - Sequence Number: The large, non-consecutive number that Amazon SQS assigns to each message
 - **visibility timeout** is the amount of time that the message is invisible in the SQS queue after a reader picks up that message
 	- maximum is 12 hours
 	- if the job is processed before visibility timeout, the message will be deleted from the queue